pawaclawczyk/digital-garden/References/Playing to Win.md

 ### Chapter Seven: Think Through Strategy

+Start with a prototype strategy.
+Improve it in iterations.
+Answer all five questions.

+Tools (SWOT, BCG growth matrix, GE-McKinsey nine-box matrix, VRIN model) are helpful but the outcome is un-focused and doesn't cover the whole landscape of strategy.

+Authors propose *strategic logic flow* framework to support making decisions on "where to play" and how to win".
+The framework enforces analysis of the following dimensions:
+1. the industry (segmentation and structure),
+2. the customer values (channels and end consumer),
+3. the relative position (capabilities and costs),
+4. the competition.

+Defining industry attractiveness with [[Michael Porter]] five-forces analysis.

+- Central: rivalry amongst existing competitors
+- Horizontal axis: bargaining power of suppliers, bargaining power of buyers - which entities capture the industry values - producers, suppliers, or buyers?
+- Vertical axis: threat of new entrants, threat of substitute products or services - what's the value of industry? for how many parties is the value split? how difficult is it to enter the business?

+Channels should be analyze when there is intermediary unit between the producer and end consumer (e.g., in the P&G case the retailers).
+Otherwise it can be omitted.

+Understand your customers in qualitative, not quantitative way.
+Seek closely for what do they care.
+Consumer surveys just scratch the surface of the real needs.

+Don't assume that competitors will be doing the same they're doing today.
+Will the strategy survive when competition changes their course?
+If they copy your moves?

+Organization strategy building must be a collaborative process.
+It needs to bring different points and ideas to the table.
+The communication, decisions and actions need to be done together.

+### Chapter Eight: Shorten Your Odds

+Reverse engineering strategic options

+1. Frame the choice (narrow down to two mutually exclusive choices)
+2. Generate strategic possibilities (what success stories can hide behind the choices, generate as many as possible, it's an inclusive stage)
+3. Specify conditions (what would have to be true for given possibility to happen, don't argue about possibility, lay out the logic required for it, distinguish nice-to-have and must-have conditions, the latter eliminate the possibility, use the logic flow framework)
+4. Identify barriers to choice (skeptic assessment of the conditions, which of them are likely to hold true, why some conditions won't not be true, the undecidable or less likely to be true conditions are the barier conditions - remember that they're already the must have ones)
+5. Design valid tests (design tests for barier conditions, the conditions looks for me like hypothesis, and a good hypothesis is falsifiable)
+6. Conduct tests (start with the most unlikely barier condition, test one at a time, make the test "inch wide and mile deep" - it means very focused and to the detail, instead of wide but shallow)
+7. Choose (not much to do)

+### Appendix B: The Microeconomic Foundations of Strategy and the Two Ways to Win

+The two ways of winning - by low costs or by differentiation - are explained on the ground of demand-supply theory.
+The demand is defined as aggregation of specific demand curves of all consumers on the market.
+The supply is bound the costs, especially the costs varying with the quantity of produced goods.

+Competition in the commodity market strongly follows the demand-supply behavior and the price is dictated by the market.
+New entrants usually copy the best competitors and improve a little bit, so the variable cost get lower and price may be decreased.
+Such situation can push the competitors with high costs out of the market.
+Which further decrease the available quantity of the product and price can rise.

+On a unique (product or service) market, the producer is rather price-setter than price-taker.
+The profit is based on optimizing price and quantity, finding the sweat-spot between the cases where the demand is too low and where the price is too low.
+Companies on this market take care of every customer as the demand is reduced by the profit optimizations.

 ## Commentary

 The book relates to FMCG corporate business with many divisions, brands and products.
 The presented patterns and insights may not apply directly to small companies or start-ups with a single product and limited scale.